barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 #### 3.1.1 Convolution Filtering ####

 [Figure 3](#fig_cnn) shows that the first layers of the classifier are banks of convolution filters [[14]](#stein2011fourier).
 What is convolution?
 It is a mathematical operation.
 The operation "applies" a filter $F$ to a signal $S$, and has the effect of boosting some frequency signals and dampening others.
 The filter $F$ is called a __filter__ because its traditional context is _signal processing_, where it is used to "filter out" some of the frequency range, for example, __high-pass filters__ and __low-pass filters__.
-Convolution also has become popular in __image processing__ [[9]](#kim2013applications), where the image $I$ data is viewed as a 2D signal, in which a spatial dimension has been substituted as the time dimension.
+Convolution also has become popular in __image processing__ [[9]](#kim2013applications), where the image $I$ data is viewed as a 2D signal, in which spatial dimensions have been substituted for time dimensions.
 Since images $I$ are discrete entities (indexed by discrete pixels), the formulation for convolution in image processing is typically converted to a discrete form, such as

 $$
    [F * I](u,v) = \sum_{i=-k}^k \sum_{j=-k}^k F(i,j)I(u-i,v-j) \ \ \ \ [1]